Alberto Marvelli: Life

 Throughout World War II he continued to serve the poor at great personal cost and risk to himself.
 The family was forced to move to Vergiano - seven kilometres from Rimini - because of the devastating air raids.
 Despite the risk to his own life, after each bombing he would go back to Rimini to help the wounded and those made homeless by the attack.
 He is known to have given even his bicycle and the shoes off his feet to those most in need.
 He also gave out food to them as well as mattresses and blankets for their comfort.
 During the German occupation he saved numerous people from deportation to the concentration camps and he freed them from the carriages of the trains that had been sealed in readiness for leaving the station at Santarcangelo.

 Once the war had ended, the interim authorities entrusted to Marvelli the task of housing allocation and he proved an able administrator.
 Some months later he was appointed to the town council.
 He opened a soup kitchen for the poor where he himself served, and as co-founder of Italian Workers' Catholic Action formed a cooperative for construction workers.
 He agreed to run in elections as a candidate for the Christian Democrats around this point, but died before the elections; people still voted for him, though his mother took his place as a candidate.
 In 1945 he had joined Luigi Gedda's "Società Operaia".

 Marvelli was killed in the evening of 5 October 1946 when a van belonging to the armed forces struck him on a dark road as he cycled to a polling station for an election meeting.
-Since 1 March 1968 his remains have rested in the Sant'Agostino Church church in Rimini in a decorated tomb.
+Since 1 March 1968 his remains have rested in the Sant'Agostino Church in Rimini in a decorated tomb.
 The then-Prelate of Loreto, Archbishop Angelo Comastri, speaking on Vatican Radio, said that "one can be in politics and be a saint" as shown by Marvelli's life.
 He also pointed to the way in which Marvelli had shown a level of honesty and integrity in his political activity that is not always found in the political field.